 - a) Refer to Figure 4-1 for adjustment and indicator locations.
-Refer to Figure 4-3 for a pictorial outline of this procedure. - b) Allow the unit to warm up (thermally stabilize) for approximately 15 minutes before proceeding with steps c through j below. - c) Preset the Fine Sensitivity pot (F) full clockwise and the Coarse Sensitivity pot (C) to the full counter-clockwise position. - d) Turn the TIME DELAY pot to the fully counterclockwise position (no delay).

-- e) Pre-coat the Sensor Flange by filling and then emptying the pipeline with the product that normally flows through the pipeline. - f) With the pipeline and Sensor Flange completely empty (coated from step e), adjust the Coarse (C) sensitivity potentiometer such that the SENSOR STATUS LED "just turns" green, and stays.
+Refer to Figure 4-3 for a pictorial outline of this procedure. - b) Allow the unit to warm up (thermally stabilize) for approximately 15 minutes before proceeding with steps c through j below. - c) Preset the Fine Sensitivity pot (F) full clockwise and the Coarse Sensitivity pot (C) to the full counter-clockwise position. - d) Turn the TIME DELAY and DEAD BAND pots to the fully counter-clockwise position (no delay, minimum dead band). - e) Pre-coat the Sensor Flange by filling and then emptying the pipeline with the product that normally flows through the pipeline. - f) With the pipeline and Sensor Flange completely empty (coated from step e), adjust the Coarse (C) sensitivity potentiometer such that the SENSOR STATUS LED "just turns" green, and stays.
 Don't touch the Coarse (C) sensitivity pot again.